MeritxellC/MeritxellC.github.io/index.md

 - The base for my [website template](https://github.com/ankitsultana/researcher), by Ankit Sultana, and heavily influenced by [Maria Antoniiak](https://maria-antoniak.github.io), all credit to her!

-- My favorite webpage is [Earth](https://earth.nullschool.net), a project to visualize global weather conditions (and it´s [open-source](https://github.com/cambecc/earth)!).
+- My favorite webpage is [Earth](https://earth.nullschool.net), a project to visualize global weather conditions (and it's [open-source](https://github.com/cambecc/earth)!).

 <br style="line-height:3">